kindelia/Kindelia/WHITEBOOK.md

 statement shown on this example is not very useful, since it just performs a pure computation and returns, without saving any state.

-Kindelia's term language is lazy and linear, which means it works very similarly to Haskell's runtime, except variables can't be used more than once, which is essential to keep computations optimal and measurable.
+K-Chan's term language is lazy and linear, which means it works very similarly to Haskell's runtime, except variables can't be used more than once, which is essential to keep computations optimal and measurable.
 In order to make that practical, there is a lazy duplication operation, written as `dup a b = x`,